-"I know, I know," I say in an equable spirit.
+"I know, I know," I say.
 "Well, here are our skimmers.
 Let's head for the rim.
-And we'll watch out for the Tamol Street chasm, like you said."
+And like you said, we'll watch out for the Tamol Street chasm."

-But no wilderness is visible yet: these are cultivated fields I see, as I gaze more intelligently at what's rippling all the way across my widened view.
-The almost dazzling, orange-yellow glow of cultivated vheic like tubular paper lanterns tossing in the breeze, is a gorgeous sight which my Terran self up till now has known only via the inner eye of a second-hand memory belonging to my submerged native self; now with it directly shining at my naked eyes I can't resist the urge to stop and hover and raptly gaze.
-The others stop likewise, being a band of history-makers scarcely less wonder-filled than I.
+However, no wilderness is visible yet: what I see are are cultivated fields, rippling all the way across my widened view.
+The almost dazzling, orange-yellow glow of cultivated vheic plants, like tubular paper lanterns tossing in the breeze, is a gorgeous sight especially for my Terran self which up till now has only known the spectacle via the inner eye of a memory belonging to my submerged native self; now with it shining at my naked eyes I can't resist the urge to stop and hover and gaze.

-Directly underneath my hovering skimmer, though, there peeps a promise of that true wilderness which lies beyond the cultivated flaon-scrorr.
-Another "first" for my naked eye, and a promise of that immensity of plain which will shortly confront my terrestrial self directly for the first time, as soon as we have skimmed a few miles further.
-To be sure, I know about the cork-like world-ocean of gralm but, again, to "see" a thing in my usurped memory is hardly equal to hovering out here over the surface of the seventh world, eyeing a preliminary patch of that splendour which must soon stretch before me to its far-flung horizons.
-I note the authentic colours of the gralm: blue-brown-purple for the most part, with some orange and black; it's the promise of more, but the stuff is as yet not dominant here so close to the city where more of the ground is covered by the golden crops.
+Directly underneath my hovering skimmer, there peeps a promise of that true wilderness which lies beyond the cultivated flaon-scrorr.
+Another "first" for my naked eye.
+I look down at the bare patch of purply-brown and see a promise of that immensity of plain which will surround us as soon as we have skimmed a few miles further.
+To be sure, when I think about it, I immediately know about it, since my native mind is necessarily familiar with the cork-like world-ocean of gralm - but, again, to "see" a thing in my usurped memory is hardly equal to this new direct experience, as I hover in the open, eyeing a preliminary patch of that splendour which must soon stretch before me to the seventh world's far-flung horizons.
+In this, and a few nearby patches, I note the gralm's authentic colours: blue-brown-purple for the most part, with some orange and black; none of it yet dominant here so close to the city where much of the ground is covered by the golden crops.

 I say, "Well, doesn't look as though any of the others have emerged yet."

-"Unless," says Thergerer, "they got out before we did, or simultaneously with us but concealed by the glow of some field.
-Still, not a bad idea to wait some moments here."
+"Unless," says Thergerer, "they got out before we did.
+Or simultaneously with us but via a different exit, out of sight.
+Still, not a bad idea to wait some more moments here."

-I meanwhile use that half-minute to run my eyes over the stupendous urban mound from which I have at last emerged.
-At first I goggle with mere admiration at Olhoav's age-accumulated swell of shapes reminiscent of a giant organic molecule, and then I begin to notice some dimples or marring of the whole, some mis-matches or saggy lines which I guess to be results of the great quake.
-Poor lonely Starside metropolis - riven by ice-quakes - subjugated by a tyrant -
+I use that half-minute to run my eyes over the stupendous urban mound from which I have at last emerged.
+I goggle at Olhoav's age-accumulated swell, its shapes and linkages reminiscent of a giant organic molecule.
+Some marring of the whole, some dimples or saggy lines, I guess to be results of the great quake.
+Poor lonely Starside metropolis!
+Riven by ice-quakes - subjugated by a tyrant -

 "Time we continued on our way," I say.
 "Thergerer, lead us on the route to the smurtu-oyor."